 If you’re a brick and mortar business owner, there are a couple of things you’ll want to ensure that you do:

-- You need to make sure that your website has been
+- You need to make sure that your website has been designed to be

-- You need to make sure that your address, phone
+- You need to make sure that your address, phone number, email

-number, email address and opening hours are easy to find on your mobile website.
+address and opening hours are easy to find on your mobile website.

 - You'll need to complete your Google My Business profile to ensure that when a search does happen, you are correctly geolocated.

 A mobile responsive website is one that adapts to the screen size of the device that is being used to view the page.
 Whether you visit the website on a desktop computer, laptop computer, tablet or phone, the website automatically adjusts the size and layout of the various elements of the page to ensure that the site is readable and easy to use on every device.